When COVID keeps "Mahabali" away from visiting his "subjects" during Onam | Entertainment

 At homes, this ''Mahabali'' is welcomed by the family members especially elderly persons by lighting lamps and the very practice could not be adhered to with the social distancing norms necessitated in the present circumstance, he said explaining the reasons to skip enacting of Onapottan.

-Unlike the silk attire, royal jewellery and crown worn by the 'asura' (demon) king in children's story books, this 'Mahabali' in Malabar can see draping a humble red colour cloth under the waist and holding a palm leaf umbrella in his hand.
+Unlike the silk attire, royal jewellery and crown worn by the 'asura' (demon) king in children's story books, this 'Mahabali' in Malabar can be seen draping a humble red colour cloth under the waist and holding a palm leaf umbrella in his hand.

 His long, yellow beard spread from the moustache up to the chest, vibrant facial makeup and rich ornaments are unique.